 As a “message chorus,” we choose songs that reflect our values and our vision.
 We sing the words of poets, storytellers, and leaders who inspire us, and we highlight the work of women writers and composers through repertoire drawn from the women’s music community, the gay and lesbian choral movement, and our own commissioning of new works for women’s voices.
-Strong ties to the GLBT community, progressive churches, and gratitude for the music of the civil rights, labor, and peace movements inform and motivate some of our musical choices.
+Strong ties to the LGBTQ community and progressive churches, and gratitude for the music of the civil rights, labor, and peace movements inform and motivate some of our musical choices.
 Our music also explores a wide range of text-free sounds and soundscapes.

 To the Ends